Fire Extinguisher Types and When to Use Them

 Colour Bar: Blue

-How dry powder fire extinguishers work: Dry powder fire extinguishers do not remove heat from the fire, they smother it to remove oxygen, so take care to ensure that the fire does not re-ignite.
+How dry powder fire extinguishers work: Dry powder fire extinguishers do not remove heat from the fire, they interrupt the combustion process.
+They may also encrust the fuel and starve it of oxygen.

 Not suitable for: deep fat fires, gas fires